cityofaustin/digital-services-style-guide/_words/introduction.md

 permalink: /introduction/
 position: 0
 ---
-## Write content that’s as simple and resident-oriented
+## Write content that’s simple and resident-focused

 Austin residents and visitors desire an easy, helpful and productive interaction with their local government through all digital channels.
 Much like a great taco is made up of quality ingredients, our job is to deliver quality content to our residents.